Brandonbosquez/Articfacts/README.md

 The repository is divided in folders, in the Python folder you can find the Python Programming, in the HTML folder you can find HTML-CSS-JavaScript

 The three main files are: server.py, game.js, game.html (**The game runs mainly on these files**)

+#### Index

+* python/server.py: in this python file you can find the backend of the game.
+The server using Flask framework runs here.
+* html/javascript/game.js : in this javascript you can find part of the frontend of the game.
+Here the communication between front and back is made using JSON fetch.
+The UI is made interactive with JavaScript.
+* html/game.html: here you can find the frontend and visual interactive UI
+* html/css/stylegame.css: here you can find the CSS file used to format the HTML file, adding visual elements.
+* database/artifacts.sql: in this sql file you find the database data.
+* html/img: in this folder you can find other folder used to give visual elements to the game